Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-in the $(2,1)$-category of abelian categories\footnote{A $(2,1)$-category is a $2$-category in which all $2$-cells are invertible.}.
-Therefore, to study $\Mod_{\cart}(\cX_{\liset},\Lambda)$, we only need to study $\Mod(X_{\et},\Lambda)$ for (all) algebraic spaces $X$ in a ``2-coherent way'', that is, we need to track down all the information of natural isomorphisms (2-cells).
+in the $2$-category of Abelian categories.
+Therefore, to study $\Mod_\cart(\cX_{\liset},\Lambda)$, we only need to study $\Mod(X_{\et},\Lambda)$ for (all) algebraic spaces $X$ in a ``2-coherent way'', that is, we need to track down all the information of natural isomorphisms (2-cells).
 Such 2-coherence is not more complicated than the one in Grothendieck's theory of descent \cite{TDTEI}.

 One may want to apply the same idea to derived categories.
-The problem is that the descent property mentioned previously, in its na\"{\i}ve sense, does not hold anymore, since otherwise the classifying stack $\r{B}\d{G}_{\r{m}}$ over an algebraically closed field will have finite cohomological dimension which is incorrect.
+The problem is that the descent property mentioned previously, in its na\"{\i}ve sense, does not hold anymore, since otherwise the classifying stack $\rB\dG_{\r{m}}$ over an algebraically closed field would have finite cohomological dimension, which is false.
 In fact, when forming derived categories, we throw away too much information on the coherence of homotopy equivalences or quasi-isomorphisms, which causes the failure of such descent.
-A descent theory in a weaker sense, known as cohomological descent \cite[V bis]{SGA4} and due to Deligne, does exist partially on the level of objects.
-It is one of the main techniques used in Olsson \cite{Olsson} and Laszlo--Olsson \cite{LO} for the definition of the six operations on Artin stacks in certain cases.
+A descent theory in a weaker sense, known as cohomological descent \cite{SGA4}*{Expos\'{e} vbis} and due to Deligne, does exist partially on the level of objects.
+It is one of the main techniques used in Olsson \cite{Olsson} and Laszlo--Olsson \cite{LO1} for the definition of the six operations on Artin stacks in certain cases.
 However, it has the following restrictions.
-First, Deligne's cohomological descent is valid only for complexes bounded below.
-Although a theory of cohomological descent for unbounded complexes was developed in \cite{LO}, it comes at the price of imposing further finiteness conditions and restricting to constructible complexes.
+First, Deligne's cohomological descent is valid only for complexes bounded from below.
+Although a theory of cohomological descent for unbounded complexes was developed in \cite{LO1}, it comes at the price of imposing further finiteness conditions and restricting to constructible complexes when defining the remaining operators.
 Second, relevant spectral sequences suggest that cohomological descent cannot be used directly to define $!$-pushforward.

 A more natural solution can be reached once the derived categories are ``enhanced''.
-Roughly speaking (see Proposition \ref{4pr:descent_lisse} for the precise statement), if we write $X_n=X\times_{\cX}\dots\times_{\cX}X$ ($(n+1)$-fold), then $\cD_{\cart}(\cX_{\liset},\Lambda)$ is naturally equivalent to the limit of following cosimplicial diagram
+Roughly speaking (see Proposition \ref{b5pr:descent_lisse} for the precise statement), writing